gnosis/dx-contracts/README.md

   It's `365 days` by default

 ## Set a different threshold for adding a new token and starting a new auction
-The migration that setup the Dutch X contract is parametrized, so you can change the defalt value of the thresholds:
+The migration that setup the DutchX contract is parametrized, so you can change the defalt value of the thresholds:
-* `THRESHOLD_NEW_TOKEN_PAIR_USD`: Minimun USD worth of a token that the contract requires in order to add a new token pair in the Dutch X. It's `10.000 USD` by default.
+* `THRESHOLD_NEW_TOKEN_PAIR_USD`: Minimun USD worth of a token that the contract requires in order to add a new token pair in the DutchX.
+It's `10.000 USD` by default.
 * `THRESHOLD_AUCTION_START_USD`: Liquidity in USD required for the auction to start.
 It's `1.000 USD` by default.